This add-on is operated by Dynamic Edge Software LTD

 This will automatically create you a CloudMailin account and create an address that will forward to the default location.

-You can also go ahead and specify the url that you want your email to be sent to, as you privision the addon, using the following option:
+You can also go ahead and specify the url that you want your email to be sent to, as you provision the addon, using the following option:

 As the addon is installed you will be shown the email address that CloudMailin has provisioned for you.
 This email address, along with your username and password are also available as configuration variables in the Heroku ENV vars, you can check the environment variables using the following: